 If you are not good at talking about feelings, practicing with your child is a great way to focus on self-development.

 Respect for yourself and others is critical.
-Your child will learn how to treat others from watching you, so you need to be respectful.
+Your child will learn how to treat others from watching you, so you must be respectful.

 This is especially true of their mother, even if you are divorced.

 You want to make sure that you treat all how you’d like to be treated and leave difficult conversations or disparaging remarks away from little ears.

 It would be best to show that you treat all, regardless of their gender, age, ethnicity, and even profession, with the same respect.

 Your child will be well-behaved and kind to others when reinforced with manners.